Thursday, March 27, 2014

 The Thief Who Couldn't Sleep (Lawrence Block, 1966)

 But it's not bad at all.
-It's funny and I liked the fact that it didn't take itself serious at all.
-Tanner in no way tries to emulate James Bond type of agent.
+It's funny and I liked the fact that it didn't take itself seriously at all.
+Tanner in no way tries to emulate the James Bond type of agent.
 Cold war doesn't play no role here (I don't think this term was ever mentioned) and his goals are pretty modest as he certainly doesn't try to prevent some shit like nuclear attack or WW3 - turns out that his loot was worth mere $371,520 (according to this website this would amount to 2.6 million today).
-Also worth mentioning is that Block doesn't mock exotic (by American standards I guess) countries and bore us (and maybe himself too) with American patriotism.
-He actually did his research pretty thorough and we learn an interesting fact or two about those "exotic" places (though I think he exaggerated a bit about Irish hospitality).
+Also worth mentioning is that Block doesn't mock exotic (by American standards, I guess) countries and bore us (and maybe himself too) with American patriotism.
+He actually did his research pretty thoroughly, and we learn an interesting fact or two about those "exotic" places (though I think he exaggerated a bit about Irish hospitality).

 3/5